roopemerikukka/yfd-website/README.md

 ### CONTENTFUL_ACCESS_TOKEN
 This is an access token that has read rights to all space content in contentful.
 This can be created / aquired from the Contentful web interface under Settings -> API keys.
 Use the `Content Delivery API - access token` instead of the `Content Preview API - access token`.

+### GA_TRACKING_ID
+This is a tracking ID of the Google Analytics property to which you want to send data.
+If you don't set it the tracking won't be enabled.

 ### Environment variables and CircleCI
 The project is automatically deployed with CircleCI.
 The deployment is done automatically always when pull-requests are merged to development and master branches on GitHub.
 To be able to do this a few extra env variables need to be configured via the CircleCI web interface.
 These env variables are:
 - STAGING_CONTENTFUL_SPACE_ID
 - STAGING_CONTENTFUL_ACCESS_TOKEN
+- STAGING_GA_TRACKING_ID
 - PRODUCTION_CONTENTFUL_SPACE_ID
 - PRODUCTION_CONTENTFUL_ACCESS_TOKEN
+- PRODUCTION_GA_TRACKING_ID

 They set the env variable values for the different environments when CircleCI is automatically deploying the software.
-These are sotred securely inside CircleCI.
+These are stored securely inside CircleCI.
 Your local development environment doesn't need anything else than the env file to work.
+Like mentioned above leaving out the GA_TRACKING_ID env variable disables analytics.

 ## File naming convention
 The whole project follows the `lowerCamelCase` naming convention with all files.